 Or you could even consider a supplement that has dim in it, which is a nutrient that supports the liver and processing estrogens out.

-If you kind of are rolled through some of those thoughts that I gave earlier on, is your gut connected to a bad period, bad skin, and things of that nature, you're gonna want to dig in a little bit further and make sure your gut is healthy and what you wanna figure out those underlying causes if there is some.
+If you kind of rolled through some of those thoughts that I gave earlier on, is your gut connected to a bad period, bad skin, and things of that nature.
+You're gonna want to dig in a little bit further and make sure your gut is healthy and what you want to figure out those underlying causes if there is some.

 Now, if you're not having a lot of gut issues, it might be easy enough just to take a probiotic, otherwise, I would recommend working with a practitioner to help sort all that out.
 Another thing you can do here to help your estrogen dominance reverse itself is to maximize your nutrition, right?

 What's really gonna be helpful is making sure you're getting enough fiber.

 And there have been reports that have studied how much fiber has been beneficial for estrogen dominance, and they've come up with that between 15 and 30 grams of additional fiber a day helps reduce this estrogen dominance in perimenopausal women.